djm87/MAUD-TBP/README.md

 Scripts are written to work in Matlab and Octave.
 These coding environments are available on all major operating systems.

 ## Installation
 Clone repo to directory of choice.
 Add the entire git repo path to the Matlab and Octave startup so that functions will be available independent of working directory.
-To add to the path perminently, call the script InstallRepo2Path.m in the root directory of the repo.
+To add to the path permanently, call the script InstallRepo2Path.m in the root directory of the repo.